Landsat program: MultiSpectral Scanner (MSS)

-Key to the success of the multi spectral scanner was the scan monitor mounted on the underbelly of the magnesium housing.
-It consisted of a diode light source and a sensor mounted at the ends of four flat mirrors that were tilted so that it took 14 bounces for a beam to reflect the length of the three mirrors from source to sender.
-The beam struck the beryllium scan mirror eight times as it reflected eight times off the flat mirrors.
-The beam only sensed three positions, being both ends of scan and the mid scan, but by interpolating between these positions that was all that was required to determine where the multi spectral scanner was pointed.
-Using the scan monitor information, the scanning data could be calibrated to display correctly on a map.
+The Landsat program incorporated the Multispectral Scanner (MSS) from its first mission to its fifth.
+The MSS gave the United States an advantage in satellite imaging, facilitating the launch of Landsat ahead of the French SPOT satellite.

+The MSS was unique in its design.
+It employed a moving mirror, rather than a static camera, capturing Earth's images in four distinct spectral bands.
+This capability allowed the MSS to record variations in sunlight reflected from the Earth.
+Notably, Landsat 3's MSS was further advanced, with an added capability to detect heat radiation.

+One of the prominent features of the MSS was its consistent imaging.
+Each captured frame represented an area on the Earth's surface approximately 83 meters in length and 68 meters in width.
+Additionally, the system was designed to ensure a continuous image sweep across a swath equivalent to 185 km on the Earth's surface.
+The MSS's design also emphasized precision; by precisely timing the mirror's movements, it ensured that consecutive images did not overlap.

+However, by the 1980s, the cost dynamics shifted.
+Accessing Landsat's imagery became substantially more expensive, making the French SPOT satellite's images a more cost-effective alternative for many users.
+The rise in Landsat's prices can be attributed to U.S. policy shifts, initiated under Carter's leadership and finalized during Ronald Reagan's administration.

 Uses of Landsat imagery

-Landsat data provides information that allows scientists to predict the distribution of species, as well as detecting both naturally occurring and human-generated changes over a greater scale than traditional data from field work.
+Landsat data provides information that allows scientists to predict species distribution and detect both naturally occurring and human-generated changes over a greater scale than traditional data from field work.
 The different spectral bands used on satellites in the Landsat program provide many applications, ranging from ecology to geopolitical matters.
-Land cover determination is a common use of Landsat imagery around the world.
+Land cover-determination is a common use of Landsat imagery around the world.

-Landsat imagery provides one of the longest uninterrupted time series available from any single remote sensing program, spanning from 1972 to present.
-Looking to the future, the successful launch of Landsat-9 in 2021 shows that this time series will be continued forward.
+Landsat imagery provides one of the longest uninterrupted time series available from any single remote sensing program, spanning from 1972 to the present.
+Looking to the future, the successful launch of Landsat 9 in 2021 shows that this time series will continue.

-In 2015, the Landsat Advisory Group of the National Geospatial Advisory Committee reported that the top 16 applications of Landsat imagery produced savings of approximately 350 million to over 436 million dollars each year for federal and state governments, NGO’s, and the private sector.
+In 2015, the Landsat Advisory Group of the National Geospatial Advisory Committee reported that the top 16 applications of Landsat imagery produced savings of approximately 350 million to over 436 million dollars each year for federal and state governments, non-governmental organizations (NGOs), and the private sector.
 That estimate did not include further savings from other uses beyond the top sixteen categories.
 The top 16 categories for Landsat imagery use, listed in order of estimated annual savings for users, are: